slcorp/RTView-ClearBlade/README.md

 ![](Images/MixingPlantA.jpg)

 By following the steps, described below, you will be:
-* Installing and running an RTView data server on your local computer, which will allow you to store the streaming data and persist it, using RTView caches.
+* Installing and running an RTView data server on your local computer, which will allow you to store the incoming data and persist it, using RTView caches.
 * Installing and running a node script that subscribes to a few ClearBlade topics and pushes the data to the RTView data server.
-* Viewing preexisting displays, populated by data, coming via a servlet within RTView, through your free trial account on RTViewCloud.
+* Viewing preexisting displays, populated by data which is coming via a servlet within RTView, through your free trial account on RTViewCloud.

 ### Requirements
-* An RTViewCloud account
+* A free RTViewCloud trial account
 * A copy of the RTViewDataServer package
 * A copy of the RTView-ClearBlade project from GitHub